-HRSA recommends that you supply an email address to Grants.gov on the grant opportunity synopsis page when accessing this notice of funding opportunity (NOFO) (also known as "Instructions" on Grants.gov) or workspace application package.
-This allows Grants.gov to email organizations in the event HRSA changes and/or republishes the NOFO on Grants.gov before its closing date.
+The NOFO is also known as "Instructions" on Grants.gov.
+You must provide your email address when reviewing or preparing the workspace application package in order to receive notifications including modifications and/or republications of the NOFO on Grants.gov before its closing date.
 Responding to an earlier version of a modified notice may result in a less competitive or ineligible application.
 Please note you are ultimately responsible for reviewing the For Applicants page for all information relevant to desired opportunities.